EricssonResearch/dnt/dyniptest/README.md

 # Dynamic IP test

-This scenario has 5 nodes in a chain: *na* and *ne* are the endpoints, there is an IP-in-PseudoWire tunnel between *nb* and *nd*.
+This scenario has 5 nodes in a chain: *na* and *ne* are the endpoints, their default gateways are *nb* and *nd*, respectively.
+The traffic between *na* and *nd* is intercepted by R2DTWO on *nb* and *nd*, and forwarded in an IP-in-PseudoWire tunnel.
 The IPv4 traffic goes in an IPv4 tunnel, the IPv6 traffic goes in an IPv6 tunnel.

+Node *nd* has no IP address on its *ethDC* interface.
 Node *nc* provides IP address for *nd* with a DHCP server or ICMPv6 Router Advertisement.

 ```
 ┌────────────────┐  ┌────────────────┐